-- 19. Based on a history of sound transmission complaints, it is recommended that all dwelling units have a STC rating of at least 48.
-The applicant shall submit supporting documentation demonstrating sound transmission compliance with the USBC.(Code) - 20.
-For firefighting reasons all stairs shall extend thru the roof so that door access to the roof is provided.
-(Code) - 21.
+- 19. CONDITION MOVED TO CITY DEPARTMENT CODE COMMENTS: Based on a history of sound transmission complaints, it is recommended that all dwelling units have a STC rating of at least 48.
+The applicant shall submit supporting documentation demonstrating sound transmission compliance with the USBC. - 20.
+CONDITION AMENDED BY STAFF: For firefighting reasons all one stairs per building per building shall extend thru the roof so that door access to the roof is provided. - 21.
 Dedicated service (trash, dumpsters, recycling stations, etc.) for each use shall be fully located in the interior of each building.
 (RP&CA)